tabsdata/tutorials/t05_oracle_cdc/README.md

 ## 4. Update, Register, and Trigger the Publisher

 **Update:**
 Edit `oracle_pub.py` to set your Oracle username and password credentials.
+For more information on secrets management, you can check the Tabsdata Documentation [here]

 ```python
 credentials=td.UserPasswordCredentials(td.EnvironmentSecret("ORACLEDB_USERNAME"),td.EnvironmentSecret("ORACLEDB_PASSWORD")),